-For background locations, the background relationship has been calibrated using data from AURN background sites for 2014.
-The calibration plot for background sites is shown in Figure 3.11.
-Figure 3.12a and Figure 3.12b show verification plots of measured NO2 against modelled NO2 calculated from measured NOx using the uncalibrated background relationship and calibrated background relationship respectively.
+For background locations, the background relationship has been calibrated using data from AURN background sites for 2015.
+The calibration plot for background sites is shown in Figure 3.12.
+Figure 3.13 a and b show verification plots of measured NO2 against modelled NO2 calculated from measured NOx using the uncalibrated background relationship and calibrated background relationship respectively.
 The agreement is better for the calibrated model.
 The background oxidant partitioning curves are only valid for annual mean NOx concentrations up to 267.4 μg m-3 hence NOx concentrations above this value have been set to 267.4 μg m-3.